Skip to content

 Real-world data is rarely perfect.
 It might contain missing values, inconsistencies, or formatting errors.
 Data cleaning becomes crucial to ensure the accuracy and reliability of our analysis.
 Here are some common data cleaning techniques in Python:

-function in pandas to identify these duplicates and remove them usingdrop_duplicates()
+2. Identifying Duplicates: Duplicate data entries can skew your analysis.
+We can use the duplicated() function in pandas to identify these duplicates and remove them using drop_duplicates().

 Let’s Get Cleaning!
 (Example):